-The Attorney General of the State of Maryland maintains contracts with outside immigration counsel to assist with matters beyond the scope and capacity of individual institutions.
-IES will serve as UMBC's official liaison to authorized outside counsel.
-While there are certain instances where a faculty or staff member may submit a self-sponsored petition on his/her own and/or with the assistance of an attorney, the use of authorized outside immigration counsel is required in any case where UMBC is the petitioner on any of the following types of petitions:
+The Attorney General of the State of Maryland maintains contracts with qualified outside immigration counsel to assist with matters beyond the scope and capacity of individual institutions.
+CGE serves as UMBC's official liaison to authorized outside immigration counsel.
+While there are certain instances where a faculty or staff member may submit a self-sponsored petition on his/her own and/or with the assistance of a private attorney, the use of outside immigration counsel contracted by the Attorney General is required in any case where UMBC is the petitioner on any of the following types of petitions:

+Elective H-1B

-- Elective H-1B - If IES determines an alternate immigration status (e.g., J-1) would satisfy needs for employment purposes and the hiring department or unit still wishes to pursue H-1B status, then the case is considered elective. - Non-standard H-1B - If unusual complexities necessitate use of outside counsel in order to adequately file a petition, IES will investigate the cost difference in seeking consultation versus hiring outside counsel to complete the H-1B petition in its entirety.
-IES will move forward based on a reasonable assessment of cost and effort.
+If CGE determines an alternate immigration status (e.g., J-1) would satisfy needs for employment purposes and the hiring department or unit still wishes to pursue H-1B status, then the case is considered elective.

+• Non-standard H-1B

-- Permanent Residency (Green Card) - Workers of Extraordinary Ability (O-1) - Petitions for Legal Dependents (eligible spouse and children) - Such petitions are typically included at no additional cost when filed concurrently with the employee.
-However, petitions for dependents planning to join the employee after the start of employment will be filed by authorized outside counsel typically at the employee's own expense.
+- If unusual complexities necessitate use of outside counsel in order to adequately file a petition, CGE will investigate the cost difference in seeking consultation versus hiring outside counsel to complete the H-1B petition in its entirety.
+CGE will move forward based on a reasonable assessment of cost and effort. - Permanent Residency (Green Card) - Workers of Extraordinary Ability (O-1) - Petitions for Legal Dependents (eligible spouse and children) - Such petitions are typically included at no additional cost when filed concurrently with the employee.
+However, petitions for dependents planning to join the employee after the start of employment will be filed by authorized outside counsel typically at the employee's own expense. - O CGE cannot prepare or review petitions filed on behalf of dependent spouses or children.
+Employees may work with UMBC's authorized outside immigration counsel at their own cost or seek alternative outside immigration counsel for their dependents' applications.
+CGE can file dependent applications concurrently with the employee's application but accepts no liability for those dependent applications.